 If an organisation can show there is a good reason for its policy, it’s not indirect discrimination.
 In this instance, it’s known as objective justification.

-Who can be a victim?
+Who can be a victim of indirect discrimination?

 - Age